osmbe/website/content/posts/2017-01-06-hackday-grb.en.md

 both French and Dutch speakers were there, eager to work together.
 So most of the talking was in English :)
 The very website you are visiting now was much improved on during the day.
 We didn't just make a new website, we also made it more inviting to contribute!
 Now that we have migrated to GitHub, everyone has access to the source code.
-We’ve already added [some help to get you started](https://github.com/osmbe/website).
+We've already added [some help to get you started](https://github.com/osmbe/website).

 The co-working space that [Transforma BXL](https://www.transformabxl.be) allowed us to use, was excellent for the event: brainstorming in the Innovation Garden, then off to the office space for the hard work.
 In a co-creative